MistyCommunity/Documentation/src/content/docs/skills/remote-command-tutorials.md

 }
 ```

 The code within `startMapping()` continues to execute once the first message is received, `_SelfState()` is triggered, `subscribed` is updated to `true`, and our event is registered.
-After the `while` loop in `startMapping()`, use `axios.post()` to send a POST request to the endpoint for the [`SlamStartMapping`](../../reference/rest/#slamstartmapping-alpha) command. `SlamStartMapping` tells Misty to establish her current orientation and position and engages her depth sensor to obtain map data.
+After the `while` loop in `startMapping()`, use `axios.post()` to send a POST request to the endpoint for the [`StartMapping`](../../reference/rest/#startmapping-alpha) command. `StartMapping` tells Misty to establish her current orientation and position and engages her depth sensor to obtain map data.
 We refer to Misty’s orientation and position on a map as pose.

 ```js
 async function startMapping() {